diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Trump_Nat.html" width="100%" height="500">  </iframe>

 As we can see the majority of the speakers are from United States which is exactly what we would expect.
 However there are several other speaker nationalities which are quite frequent.
-What about Trump ?

 ### Clinton Nationality Distribution

 <iframe src="assets/plots/Clinton_Nat.html" width="100%" height="500">  </iframe>

-Despite most of the major nationalities of the speakers are the same, there are some differences between the two distributions.
+Despite most of the major nationalities of the speakers being similar, there are some differences between the two distributions.
 We will visualize in a single plot the two distributions together.

 ### Nationality Comparison